freelawproject/free.law/content/the-abolishment-of-the-emergency-court-of-appeals-april-18-1962.md

 > Appendix, continued the Court to review regulations and orders
 > relating to price control.
 The Housing and Rent Act of 1948 and the
 > Defense Production Act of 1950 both terminated, however, the Court
-> remained in existence â€œto complete the adjudication of rights and
+> remained in existence "to complete the adjudication of rights and
-> liabilities incurred prior to their termination dates.â€?
+> liabilities incurred prior to their termination dates."
 (Transcript
 > of Proceedings of the Final Session of the Court, 299 F.2d 1.)
 The
 > final decision of the Court, Rosenzweig v.
 General Services
 > Administration, 1961, 299 F.2d 22, was decided on Dec.
 6, 1961.
 A